wol-e/reading_causal_infernce_in_python/cheatsheet.md

 **_Potential Outcomes_**: Given individula outcomes $Y_i$ the potential outcomes $Y_{ti} = Y(t)_i$ are the potential outcomes given $T = t$.
 The observed outcome $Y(T(Y_i))_i$ is the _factual_ outcome while any potential outcome that's not observed is _counterfactual_.
 The _fundamental problem of causal inference_ is that ony one potential outcome can ever be observed for a given unit.

+**_SUTVA_**: Stable unit treatment value assumption, meaning that a units treatment assignment only affects that units data, no other units data.
+For example in networks where units interact with each other this is often violated.

 **_Average Treatment Effect ATE_**: Given a binary tratment varaible $$\mathrm{ATE} = \mathrm E(Y_1 - Y_0) = \mathrm E(Y | do(T = 1)) - \mathrm E(Y | do(T = 0)).$$ The ATE is the average difference in the outcome when all units are treated versus all units are not treaated.
 Due to the fundamental problem in causal inference it can never be observed or calculated directly and one of causal inferences main opbjectives is estimating it.

 **_Average Treatment Effect of the Treated ATT_**: $$\mathrm{ATT} = \mathrm E(Y_1 - Y_0 | T = 1),$$ the average treatment effect only for the treated units.
 Depending on selection bias, this can be very different from the ATE.
 Answers for example the question "What was the average uplift from the marketing campaign we ran in city XY?"